Skip to main content

 TRANS-CARIBBEAN

-Three countries, one continuous journey along the Caribbean Sea.
-The Trans-Caribbean route connects northern South America to Central America, crossing coasts, deserts, and archipelagos without ever turning back!
-From the urban complexity of Caracas to Panama City, passing through remote territories, land borders, and stretches of sea.
-Capitals marked by crises and transformations, Caribbean national parks, colonial cities, the desert-like Guajira Peninsula, and the San Blas Islands.
-A journey that alternates urban contexts, extreme nature, and indigenous communities.
-The Trans-Caribbean is not a vacation, but an adventure to be experienced.
-A journey for those seeking movement, continuity, and off-the-beaten-path territories, explored with method, safety, and awareness.
+Three countries, one uninterrupted journey along the Caribbean Sea.
+The Trans-Caribbean route links northern South America to Central America, crossing coastlines, deserts, remote archipelagos, and forgotten borderlands without ever turning back.
+From the urban intensity of Caracas to the vibrant atmosphere of Panama City, the expedition moves through territories shaped by contrasts: capitals marked by political and social transformations, Caribbean national parks, colonial towns, the desert landscapes of the Guajira Peninsula, and the crystal-clear waters of the San Blas Islands.
+A journey where bustling cities alternate with untamed nature and indigenous communities, offering a deeper understanding of one of the most diverse regions in the Americas.
+The Trans-Caribbean is not simply a vacation, but an expedition designed for travelers seeking movement, continuity, and authentic off-the-beaten-path experiences, approached with awareness, preparation, and respect for local realities.

 The BHS touch